austinippon/local-gloo/readme.md

-#Local Gloo Steps
+# Local Gloo Steps
 Full details can be found here: https://docs.solo.io/gloo/latest/installation/gateway/kubernetes
-##Install stuff
+## Install stuff

 1) `brew install minikube`
+2) `brew install solo-io/tap/glooctl`
+    - verify installation with `glooctl version`

+## Set up Gloo

+1) Start up kubernetes cluster: `minikube start --memory=4096 --cpus=2`
 2) `kubectl config current-context`
        - assert returns `minikube` if not, run `kubectl config use-context minikube`
-3) `brew install solo-io/tap/glooctl`
-    - verify installation with `glooctl version`

-##Set up Gloo

-1) Start up kubernetes cluster: `minikube start --memory=4096 --cpus=2`
-2) Install gloo
+3) Install gloo
     - Standard Gloo: `glooctl install gateway`
     - enterprise Gloo: `glooctl install gateway enterprise --license-key $GLOO_ENTERPRISE_LICENSE_KEY`
         - --version flag will specify the server version you want to install, defaults to latest
         - --values flag will load startup configuration from a yaml file
-3) In a new terminal window, and run `minikube tunnel`.
+4) In a new terminal window, and run `minikube tunnel`.
 Enter sudo password and leave the terminal running as it doesn't disconnect.
     - This will assign an IP to the load-balancer, and is necessary for local development (cloud env differs)
-4) `glooctly proxy url` will tell you what your gateway address is.
+5) `glooctly proxy url` will tell you what your gateway address is.

-##Configure resources
+## Configure resources
 You can apply resources using kubectl.
 Assuming you have a virtual service configuration named vs.yaml, and an upstream configuration named upstream.yaml in your current working directory:
  1) `kubectl apply -f upstream.yaml` - creates or updates the upstream in that configuration
  2) `kubectl apply -f vs.yaml` - creates or updates the virtual service in that configuration.